Hollywood Remains to Be Seen

 Spree Moran DeSha was born Nov.
 4, 1972, Tampa, Fla., the daughter of Allan Moran and Sha Shopf-Moran.
 From a young age, she considered two possible career paths -- professional dancer and police officer.

-As a tall, athletic dancer, DeSha earned the nickname "Spree" in junior high school, graduated from the Royal Academy of Dance, and received a scholarship to the Tremaine dance studio in North Hollywood, Calif.
-DeSha moved to Los Angeles to pursue a dance career, but found her calling with the LAPD, according to her father.
-DeSha's decision was also likely influenced by her relationship with Gerritsen, an LAPD motorcycle officer.
+As a tall, athletic dancer, DeSha earned the nickname "Spree" in junior high school, graduated from a prestigious dance academy, and was awarded a scholarship to the Tremaine dance studio in North Hollywood, Calif.
+DeSha moved to Los Angeles to pursue a dance career but, according to her father, she found her calling with the LAPD, where she met Gerritsen.

 "She was proud to wear the uniform," DeSha's father said.
 "It was her life."

-In 2008, DeSha and Gerritsen has been together for more than 10 years, and had been living at the home they purchased together in 2004 in Simi Valley, about 40 miles northwest of Los Angeles.
+In 2008, DeSha and Gerritsen has been together for about six years, and had been living at the home they purchased together in 2004 in Simi Valley, about 40 miles northwest of Los Angeles.

 * * *